 Negative self-talk is that little voice inside of your head that says things like “I can’t <insert your goal>”, “I don’t deserve <insert something you want>”, “I’m not good enough to…”, “Something will go wrong”, “I’m <insert negative character trait>”, or “I suck at <insert any skill you’re trying to improve>”.

 If you catch yourself saying any of these things, write them down.
-Then come up with a positive affirmation to turn the negative into a positive.
+Then find a positive affirmation to turn the negative into a positive.
 For example, if you regularly tell yourself “I’m stupid” when faced with something new or difficult, try turning it into a positive like “I’m having a hard time understanding this right now, but I’m smart so I will figure it out”.
 Make a list of positive affirmations and look at them every morning, or any time during the day you start to hear that negative voice in your head.

 Exercise regularly

-And, you don’t need fancy equipment, or an expensive gym membership.
+And you don’t need fancy equipment, or an expensive gym membership.
 Check out free home workouts for couch potatoes to get started.

 Unfollow negative people on social media